What Is a Landlord Reference Letter?

 Your reference letter should be positive if you weren't evicted or caused problems with your landlord.
 If you are on good terms with your landlords, then it can act as a letter of recommendation for a high-end apartment.

-How To Select a Landlord For a Reference Letter
+How to Select a Landlord For a Reference Letter

 Generally speaking, you should try to get a reference letter from your most recent landlord.
 If you use a previous landlord, it might lead to questions as to why your last landlord wouldn't vouch for you.

+If you never moved out of your parents' house, they would be your reference.
 The only time that you should not use your most recent landlord is if you are in a lawsuit with them.
 In that case, they are probably not going to be willing to give you a good rating.

 Now that we know what a reference letter is, it's important to know how to write one properly.